 Students will learn the basic drawing foundation of composition, shape rendering, perspective and shading before progressing to watercolor painting technique and still life painting.
-The drawing and painting session will alternate.
-Students will have an understanding of how to render shapes both in pencil in watercolor.
-This course is a good prerequisite to figure painting.
+Students will leave with a finished watercolor painting.

 Instructor: Katya Kompaneyets

-Materials required: Two pieces of medium gray drawing paper, size 9 by 12 inches.
-Black and white graphite pencils, eraser, pencil sharpener.
+Materials required: Black and white graphite pencils, eraser, pencil sharpener.

 About the instructor: